vijai-ks/tic-tac-toe/README.md

 - Home Screen
 - Winner Screen

+## Installation
+- This Application is created using Vite.
+- To run the application, first clone the repo
+- Then install node packages using ```npm i``` command.
+- Then run the application using ```npm run dev``` command.

 ### Features Implemented:
 - Used React + TypeScript language.
 - Used useState for State.
 - User can edit their name.
 - Log also printed as user plays game
+- Used Confetti for winning screem

 ## Screenshots

 #### Tic Tac Toe Home Page